vflores-io/vflores-io.github.io/content/posts/20241219_RxInfer_StructuralDynamics/rxinfer_structural_dynamics.md

 ## State and Input Estimation with RxInfer

-In this example, we estimate system states and unknown input forces for a simple **structural dynamical system** using the Augmented Kalman Filter (AKF) smoother in **RxInfer**.
+In this example, we estimate system states and unknown input forces for a simple **structural dynamical system** using the [Augmented Kalman Filter (AKF)](https://www.sciencedirect.com/science/article/abs/pii/S0888327011003931) in **RxInfer**.

 The system can be described using a **state-space model**:
 $$